What to Do If My Garage Door Cable Breaks

 broken garage door cable

 A broken garage door cable is typically hard to miss.
 The door may become crooked, get stuck, or refuse to move at all.
-Even worse, a broken cable makes your garage door dangerous; it can cause injuries, force the door off its track, or lead to expensive damage.
-In fact, OSHA reports that several workers died in 2024 after garage or roll-up doors failed.
+Even worse, a garage door broken cable makes your garage door dangerous; it can cause injuries, force the door off its track, or lead to expensive damage.
+In fact, OSHA reported several worker deaths in 2024 due to garage or roll-up doors failing.

 This post will show you how to spot a broken garage door cable, what you should (and shouldn’t) do next, and how to decide when it’s time to call in a professional for repairs.